 Hosting for moodle admins advanced

-Note: You are currently viewing documentation for Moodle 2.3.
-Up-to-date documentation for the latest stable version is available here: Hosting for moodle admins advanced.
+Note: You are currently viewing documentation for Moodle 2.7.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Hosting for moodle admins advanced.

 If you selected the "advanced moodle admin" role, then you are ready to work with code, server applications other than moodle, and moodle code itself.
 You should also be comfortable with managing the moodle instance in all its respects--roles, courses, users, archive, backup, etc. (everything in the "limited moodle admin" role).